-The Board of Directors in 2020 comprised Hans Linnarson (Chair), Georg Brunstam, Anders Pålsson, Jenny Sjödahl, Jenny Larsson and Gerteric Lindquist (CEO of the NIBE Group).
+The Board of Directors in 2021 comprised Hans Linnarson (Chair), Georg Brunstam, Anders Pålsson, Jenny Sjödahl, Jenny Larsson and Gerteric Lindquist (CEO of the NIBE Group).
 With the exception of the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.

-NIBE's Board of Directors assesses that all directors are independent of the company apart from the CEO and Georg Brunstam, due to his position in Melker Schörling AB, which is owned by one of the principal shareholders.
-Please see page 181 for a brief presentation of the directors of the company.
+It is the opinion of the Board of Directors that all directors are independent in relation to the company, with the exception of the CEO.
+Please see page 183 for a presentation of the directors of the company.